 The size up to which the flowerhorn grows can vary depending on its genetic.
 Most Flowerhorns can grow up to 10 – 12 inches.

 - Zhen Zhu Flowerhorn

 - Thai Silk Flowerhorn

 As said earlier, Flowerhorns are man-made hybrid fishes.
-They were developed by cross breeding several cichlids together.
-Flowerhorns are in hundreds of varieties with different size, shape and color, however they all are collectively grouped into one as flowerhorn species.
+They were developed by cross-breeding several cichlids together.
+Flowerhorns are in hundreds of varieties with different sizes, shapes, and color, however they all are collectively grouped into one as flowerhorn species.
 Let’s look at some predominant flower types,

-They posses a square shaped body and round shaped lips and these two parameter are helpful in telling a Kamfa flowerhorn.
+They possess a square-shaped body and round-shaped lips and these two parameters are helpful in telling a Kamfa flowerhorn.
 They have a strong and straight tail and strong wrapped fins.
 Kamfas have yellow or white eyes.
-Some modern kamfas today comes in red eyes too.
-The colour of its eyes can imply its fertility.
-Kamfas with white eyes are often infertile, meaning they can’t reproduce and kamfas with yellow or red eyes have higher chances to reproduce.
+Some modern kamfas today come in red eyes too.
+The color of its eyes can imply its fertility.
+Kamfas with white eyes is often infertile, meaning they can’t reproduce and kamfas with yellow or red eyes have higher chances to reproduce.

-Golden monkey is one expensive variety of flowerhorns with beautiful strains of pearls all over its body.
-They are very vibrant with beautiful colours.
-As name suggests, it’s face does have the slight resemblance of a monkey’s face.
+The Golden monkey is one expensive variety of flowerhorns with beautiful strains of pearls all over its body.
+They are very vibrant with beautiful colors.
+As the name suggests, it’s face does have the slight resemblance of a monkey’s face.

-While the fish at the babyhood, it’s colour fades out and turn black.
-As It grows older, It regains its lost glory and bounces back to brilliant and vibrant colours.
+While the fish at the babyhood, it’s color fades out and turn black.
+When It grows older, It regains its lost glory and bounces back to brilliant and vibrant colours.